 • Demonstration of English proficiency is required per the guidelines listed here.
 If you are not able to demonstrate English proficiency, then you will be required to complete English Composition 1 course in your first term, before continuing to study in the Foundation courses.

-Step 2 – Application Process to Become a Degree-Seeking Student (DSS) in a Graduate Course:
+Step 2 – Application Process to Become a Degree Student (DS) in a Graduate Course:

 • Successfully complete UoPeople Graduate Foundations courses

-Submitting proof of undergraduate degree completion may be satisfied during your first term at UoPeople through the submission of:
+Proof of Bachelor's degree completion may be satisfied at UoPeople through the submission of:

-1. official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed, submitted online or a scanned copy sent electronically); or
+- official diploma (or transcript showing the graduation date) sent directly to UoPeople (either mailed or submitted online); or

-2. a photocopy of the original diploma (or transcript showing graduation) certified by a notary sent directly to UoPeople (either mailed or submitted online);
+- a black and white photocopy of the original diploma (or transcript showing the graduation date) certified by a notary sent directly to UoPeople (either mailed or submitted online); or

-For the quickest processing of your application materials, it is advised to send your documents electronically via the UoPeople Self-Service Portal here
+For the quickest processing of your application materials, it is advised to upload your documents electronically via the “Foundation Evaluation” app on the UoPeople Self-Service portal: https://your.uopeople.edu/

 If applicants have any issues or questions regarding the required documents they need to send, they may contact their personal Admissions Advisor or the Office of Admissions at email@example.com.